clarefmccann/clarefmccann.rbind.io/content/cv/index.markdown

 ---------
 ## **_RESEARCH INTERESTS_**:
-* Exploring potential environmental (e.g., adversity) and biological factors (e.g., pubertal processes) contributing to individual differences in developmental outcomes with translational applications.
-* Disentangling the bio-psycho-social intersection of pubertal processes.
-* Supporting the development of self, purpose, and motivation in underserved youth and young adults.
+*	Explore the role of individual differences in pubertal development in shaping neural trajectories and predicting mental health outcomes
+*	Understand how different components of puberty (hormones, physical indicators, subjective experiences) differentially predict developmental outcomes
+*	Highlight the importance of the puberty as a developmental transition primed for intervention and prevention efforts

 ## **_EDUCATION_**:
 The University of California, Los Angeles</br>
 September 2022-Present</br>
 Ph.D.
 Student, Developmental Psychology</br>
 Minor: Quantitative Psychology</br>

+Masters Thesis: “And how do you feel about that?”: Early life adversity, Pubertal Appraisals, and Well-being in Young Adults</br>
+**Advisor**: Jennifer Silvers, Ph.D.</br>

 University of Oregon, Eugene, Oregon</br>
 September 2016 – June 2020 Major: Psychology</br>